ValeryYuldashev/Swordfish-API-Emulator-fork/README.md

 The Swordfish API Emulator extends the [DMTF Redfish Interface Emulator](https://github.com/DMTF/Redfish-Interface-Emulator) by adding code to an installation of the Redfish Interface Emulator code.

-The Swordfish API Emulator code is maintained on GitHub by the SNIA, and the Redfish Interface Emulator code is maintained on GitHub by the DMTF.
+The Swordfish API Emulator code is maintained on GitHub by the SNIA, and the Redfish Interface Emulator code is maintained on GitHub bysdfsdfsdfs the DMTF.

 ----